daxter-army/transnoder-cli/readme.md

-# transnode
+# transnoder

 ## send files over internet without leaving cli

 ## General Info

-Made with the magic of Node.js and sockets.io, transnode is a command line interface tool which enables you to send any kind of file directly, from cli without using any third party software.
+Made with the magic of Node.js and sockets.io, transnoder is a command line interface tool which enables you to send any kind of file directly, from cli without using any third party software.

 ## Glimpse